ferrocene/ferrocene/src/general.rst

 :dp:`fls_jc4upf6685bw`
 Each chapter is divided into subchapters that have a common structure.
-Each chapter is divided into subchapters that have a common structure.
 Each chapter and subchapter is then organized to include the following segments as is relevant to the topic:

 .. rubric:: Syntax